 Picture Groups and Galleries

-Images may be provided with a main title, or as supplements to supplemental audiovisual material.

-Images are grouped and sequenced.
-Basic models allow for a single sequence (slide show).
-More advanced models allow more complex navigation paths.

-The Gallery, part of Behavior, defines how a Picture Group is displayed.
+A gallery is a special type of menu.
+It is referenced by a MenuID and can be invoked as any other menu.

 Gallery

 The user interface for the presentation of images is called a Gallery.
 The Gallery contains enough information to provide a simple display of images.